 In June 2020, the IASB issued amendments to IFRS 17 to help entities implement the standard and make it easier for them to explain their financial performance.
 The fundamental principles introduced when the IASB first issued IFRS 17 in May 2017 remain unaffected.
-The mandatory effective date of applying IFRS 17 was January 1, 2021 when it was originally issued but deferred to annual periods beginning on or after January 1, 2023.
-The Group is currently evaluating the potential impact that the adoption of the standard will have on its consolidated financial statements.
+The mandatory effective date of applying IFRS 17 was January 1, 2021 when it was originally issued but was deferred to annual periods beginning on or after January 1, 2023 and it is not expected to have a material impact on the Group's consolidated financial statements.